What is ginkgo biloba?

 The gingko tree, which is planted worldwide today - mostly as an ornamental tree - long presented biologists with a classification problem due to its uniqueness and therefore occupies a special position within the biological system and taxonomy.
 Although it forms leaves, it is classified in the biological system because of its ovules to the conifers - the so-called conifers.

-A young ginkgo tree can be recognized by its slender, straight growing trunk, from which branches branch off at irregular intervals.
+A young ginkgo tree can be recognised by its slender, straight growing trunk, from which branches branch off at irregular intervals.
 The overall appearance is pyramid-shaped, the branches ascending.
 Older trees from around 25 years of age grow horizontally and often form mighty tree tops.

 Branches and twigs appear less symmetrical because the tips of the long branches can grow into new branches.
 Old trees often have two main shoots, which are usually of different strengths.
 Sometimes the ginkgo biloba also forms secondary stems growing out of the root system.

 Ginkgo trees reach a height of up to 40 m and a circumference of up to 9 m.
 The trunk diameter is usually between 1 and 4 m.
-The trees are also characterized by their extreme longevity: they can reach an age of over 1000 years.
+The trees are also characterised by their extreme longevity: they can reach an age of over 1000 years.

 Ginkgo trees are wind pollinators, so it is not necessary for insects to transmit the pollen for reproduction.
 There are male and female, rarely also oogamous plants.
 Usually male and female plants are planted alternately to facilitate pollination.

-The leaves of the ginkgo tree are fan-like and separated in the middle by a narrow bulge, which is where the name Ginkgo Biloba comes from - "bilobus" means two-lobed.
+The leaves of the ginkgo tree are fan-like and separated in the middle by a narrow bulge, which is where the name Ginkgo Biloba comes from - 'bilobus' means two-lobed.
 They are used as the only parts of the plant in pharmaceutical preparations such as capsules, teas and tinctures.
 Their processing into medicines has a very long tradition in classical Chinese medicine.

 Origin and distribution of ginkgo biloba